Embedding and Extraction of Knowledge in Tree Ensemble Classifiers: Related Work

 \subsection{Defence to Backdoor and Trojan Attacks}

-The work \cite{LDG2018} combines the pruning (i.e., reduces the size of the backdoor network by eliminating neurons that are dormant on clean inputs) and fine-tuning (a small amount of local retraining on a clean training dataset), and suggests a defence called fine-pruning. \cite{GCZ2019} defends redundant nodes-based backdooring attack. \cite{LXS2017} proposes three defences -- input anomaly detection, re-training, and input preprocessing.
+The work \cite{LDG2018} combines the pruning (i.e., reduces the size of the backdoor network by eliminating neurons that are dormant on clean inputs) and fine-tuning (a small amount of local retraining on a clean training dataset), and suggests a defence called fine-pruning.
+The work \cite{GCZ2019} defends redundant nodes-based backdoor attacks.
+In \cite{liu2017neural}, Liu et al. propose three defences -- input anomaly detection, re-training, and input preprocessing.
 In \cite{chen2018detecting}, authors came up with the backdoor detection for poisonous training data via activation clustering.
 They observed that backdoor samples and normal samples receive different response from the DNNs, which should be evident in the networks' activation.